AimRT/AimRT/document/sphinx-en/tutorials/quick_start/helloworld_cpp.md

   key2: val2
 ```

-## STEP5: Launch and Test
+## STEP5: Start and Test

-After completing the code, execute the following commands on Linux for compilation:
+After completing the code, execute the following commands on Linux to compile:
 ```shell
 # cd to root path of project
 cmake -B build